juangallostra/procedural-tracks/README.md

 - [ ] Tune parameters.
 - [ ] Find a better method to detect corners.
 - [x] Add kerbs to corners.

+## Roadmap

+1. Add checkpoints to track
+2. Improve and tune subsystems.
+Play with parameters.
+3. Divide surface in a grid
+4. Refactor code